 Tahoe Donner has 60+ miles of trails and fire service roads, covering approximately 3,474 acres of epic, wild terrain.
 Many species of animals can be seen here, including quail, grouse, squirrels, rabbits, marmots, beavers, deer, mountain lions and black bear.
 Hikers, bikers and equestrians cherish this incredible natural resource.
 These trails are open to Tahoe Donner homeowners and their guests.

 The trail’s closure is to ensure your safety across the broken boardwalk and an attempt at protecting the wetlands.
-Engineers and specialists have surveyed the area and are helping Tahoe Donner’s Trail Department in the development of an aggressive plan to make the necessary trail improvements.
+Plans are underway for a possible Fall construction start date.
 If you have further questions or comments, please contact our Trail Manager at Cthayer@tahoedonner.com or (530) 582-9672.

 View some of the local flora and download a copy of our Wildflower Guide to take with you as you explore!

 There are many opportunities to volunteer to keep our trails and our surroundings in great shape.
 Sign up for a trail day, a weed walk, or a clean up day.